Double waterproof pump wells, Copenhagen

 The construction of the ex-post Drytech platform made it possible to waterproof the basements and to deliver the properties with the usable garages.

-Restoration Project: Engineering Drytech
+Restoration Project: Drytech Engineering

 Waterproofing: Drytech Italy